espocrm/documentation/docs/administration/formula.md

 ## Syntax

-EspoCRM formula is written in a simple language designed specifically for this feature.
+EspoCRM formula is written in a simple language designed specifically for EspoCRM.

 There are 5 element types (lexemes) that can be used in formula: